GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

    * Enter the Amazon API Gateway URL for notificationAPIBaseURL followed by `/notification/integration/`.
    * Specify the GUID of the Genesys Cloud open messaging integration in the `integrations` array.
 Replace the existing value with the GUID that is already present for `chat` and `offers` objects.
    * Provide the `userId` in the format of the email address of the user.
-For more information about installing and running the project using the Ionic toolkit, see [here](https://github.com/shansrini/ionic-mobile-open-messaging-blueprint/blob/main/ionic-frontend/README.md).
+For more information about installing and running the project using the Ionic toolkit, see [here](https://github.com/shansrini/ionic-mobile-open-messaging-blueprint/blob/main/ionic-frontend/README.md)

-If you have set with Ionic and `npm`, navigate to the ionic-frontend folder and execute `ionic serve` in the command prompt.
+2. Navigate to the ionic-frontend folder and execute `ionic serve` in the command prompt.

 ### Test how it works